rsoto726/capstone-PlaylistCrusaders/README.md

 ## Glossary

 ### Playlist
 A curated list of songs, typically grouped around a theme, mood, or genre.
-In this application, users can share playlists by submitting links from supported streaming platforms (e.g., SoundCloud Spotify).
+In this application, users can share playlists by submitting links from supported streaming platforms (e.g., Spotify, Apple Music).

 ### Like
 A form of positive feedback that users can give to playlists they enjoy.
 Likes serve as a way to validate and promote playlists within the platform, influencing what appears in trending or popular feeds.